fusioncharts/dev_centre_docs/getting-started/building-your-gauge.md

 ### Installing FusionCharts Suite XT for your application

-To see whether you have FusionCharts Suite XT installed for your web application, as detailed [here]{% linkTo tutorials/getting-started/installation.md %}, check for the following files in your `fusioncharts` folder:
+To see whether you have FusionCharts Suite XT installed for your web application, as detailed [here](/getting-started/installation), check for the following files in your `fusioncharts` folder:

   * `fusioncharts.charts.js`
   * `fusioncharts.js`